Timescale Cloud: Performance, Scale, Enterprise

 ON hypertable_example(device_id, time);

-3. Turn the table into a hypertable partitioned on time alone:
+3. Turn the table into a partitioned hypertable

-You cannot turn the table into a hypertable partitioned by time and user_id, because user_id isn't part of the unique index.
-This doesn't work:
+You get an error if you try to turn the relational table into a hypertable partitioned by time and user_id.
+This is because user_id is not part of the UNIQUE INDEX.
+To fix the error, add user_id to your unique index.

 Keywords